PBMCube/ci-fire-starter/README.md

 ci-fire-starter
 ===============

+#IMPORTANT ANNOUNCEMENT
+##With the announcement that CodeIgniter development is moving forward, I am retiring this version of CI Fire Starter
+for a new and improved version: https://github.com/JasonBaier/ci3-fire-starter

 ##INTRODUCTION

 CI Fire Starter is simply a basic framework for starting a new project that doesn't have a complex API to learn or extra